Diet & Nutrition

 After many years of exploration, I have learned that there is something good to learn from everybody.
 Don’t “throw the baby out with the bath water” if you don’t vibrate positively with a certain healer.
 Glean what works for you and move on.
 Don’t be afraid to explore new healing modalities.
 Shifting and returning to practitioners you have not seen for several years also helps.
 As you grow, so does your lens of perspective and understanding.
 What one practitioner says to you today may mean something totally different to you years from now.
 What you don’t understand, put on the “Cosmic Bookshelf.”

-Michael and I love this recipe.
+Michael and I love this recipe for Wild Rice Waffles.
 We’ve made two batches of them for freezing for use later on in the growing season and they work really well from the freezer to the toaster, but these waffles are elegant enough to serve at any gourmet breakfast to impress visitors or friends.

 These are charts I worked on for almost three months integrating the Blood Type Diet (www.dadamo.com) with the Zone Diet (www.drsears.com)